 They cleared the bare antechamber and the exterior door, and the guards deposited Zuko against the opposite wall of the hallway outside her cell, before standing straight to adjust their shoulder guards.
 He just saw the doctor kneel carefully beside Azula, envelope clutched firmly in hand, before the interior door closed on her lingering screams.

 "She gets like that sometimes," a lanky guard, not one of those Zuko had dismissed, volunteered quietly.
-He tilted his facemask up to reveal a lean, dark-skinned visage beneath.
+He removed his facemask to reveal a lean, dark-skinned visage beneath.
 "You shouldn't let it fool you.
 She has real problems, and they won't go away that easily."

 The guard nodded respectfully to him and replaced his facemask just as the doctor emerged from Azula's cell, flanked by his orderlies.
 Zuko just caught a glimpse of her through the door, lying on her side and facing away from him on the padded floor, before the gold-clad doctor closed it gently behind them.
 The slight rise and fall of her shoulder had been the only indication that she was still alive.